-■ insmod
+insmod

 insmod loads the requested module after searching for it in a subdirectory of /lib/modules/<version>.
-However modprobe (see below) should be preferred over insmod, as modprobe checks for dependencies and has more robust checking in general.
+However, modprobe (see below) should be preferred over insmod, which has lost its significance.

 rmmod

 Unloads the requested module.
 This is only possible if this module is no longer needed.
 For example, it is not possible to unload the isofs module (the CD-ROM file system) as long as a CD is mounted.